mborciuch/mborciuch/README.md

 ### Hello there 👋
 Thank you for visiting my Github!
 ## About me
-I am a passionate self-taught programmer, focused on Java/Spring, with three years expirience
+I am a passionate self-taught programmer, focused on Java/Spring, with three years experience

 - 🔭 I’m currently working on Java/Spring and Angular
 - 👯 I’m looking to fully focus on Backend